SamSkjord/TPMS/README.md

 Despite looking obvious in thethe dongle casing in no way indicates what hardware is inside.
 ![TPMS Dongle Versions.](/TPMS_type.jpg)

+The temperature values appear to drift upwards overtime, removing and reinserting the battery seems to fix it but I wouldn't rely on it for data

 ## Features